droglenc/Lusketal2021/README.md

 * **docs/**
     * Ultimately this will contains figures and tables created by running the analysis scripts described above.
     * **Table2_raw_PUBLISHED.csv** -- This is what the **Table2_raw.csv** file looked like at the time of publication (note that this was used to create Tables 2-5 outside of R).
 It is here as a check against any new version of the file that is created by running the scripts described above.
-The last three lines should all say `TRUE` (thought `all()` and `identical()` may get caught up on minor differences due to machine infrastructre).
+The last three lines should all say `TRUE` (thought `all()` and `identical()` may get caught up on minor differences due to machine infrastructure).

 ```
 t2new <- read.csv("docs/Table2_Raw.csv")